garden-io/garden/docs/reference/project-config.md

 # the format `<namespace>.<environment>`.
 Defaults to the first configured environment, with no namespace set.
 defaultEnvironment: ''

-# Specify a list of filenames that should be used as ".ignore" files across the project, using the same syntax and
+# Specify a filename that should be used as ".ignore" file across the project, using the same syntax and semantics as
-# semantics as `.gitignore` files.
-By default, patterns matched in `.gardenignore` files, found anywhere in the
+# `.gitignore` files.
+By default, patterns matched in `.gardenignore` files, found anywhere in the project, are
-# project, are ignored when scanning for modules and module sources (Note: prior to version 0.12.0, `.gitignore` files
+# ignored when scanning for modules and module sources.
-# were also used by default).
+# Note: prior to Garden 0.13.0, it was possible to specify _multiple_ ".ignore" files using the `dotIgnoreFiles` field
+# in the project configuration.
 # Note that these take precedence over the project `module.include` field, and module `include` fields, so any paths
 # matched by the .ignore files will be ignored even if they are explicitly specified in those fields.
 # See the [Configuration Files
 # guide](https://docs.garden.io/using-garden/configuration-overview#including-excluding-files-and-directories) for
 # details.
-dotIgnoreFile:
+dotIgnoreFile: .gardenignore

 # Control where to scan for modules in the project.
 modules: